 Add the mixed egg to the soup, gently stirring as the egg is added to create an "egg flower" (cooked egg pieces).

 Add chopped spinach.

 Add cubed soft tofu, if using.
-Be careful not to over stir the soup after the tofu is added as the soft tofu easily breaks apart, but it adds a wonderfully delicate texture to the soup if you opt to add this ingredient.
+Be careful not to over stir the soup after the tofu is added as soft tofu easily breaks apart, but it adds a wonderfully delicate texture to the soup.

 Add white pepper (optional)